SalahEddin/SalahEddin.github.io/README.md

 1. Start the Hugo server: `hugo server -D`
 2. Open your browser and visit `http://localhost:1313` to view the site locally.
-3. To deploy the site, run the following command: `hugo deploy`
+3. To deploy the site with netlify, simply push your changes to the `master` branch.
+Netlify will automatically deploy the changes.